 Can I get Cable TV on a Northampton community network?

-Many local TV stations can be viewed for free by connecting your TV to a high-definition antenna.
+All local TV stations can be viewed for free by connecting your TV to a high-definition antenna.
 Antennas on Mount Tom come in very clearly, as do most content served from Springfield.
-More expensive antennas can often bring in content from stations even further away.
+More expensive antennas can often bring in content from stations even further away such as Hartford.
 You can get an idea of station signal strength in Northampton from this site.

-In reality, Cable TV is dying.
-Comcast knows it.
+In reality, cable TV is dying.
+Comcast knows this.
 With time, it is likely that all TV stations will stream their content for free over the Internet.
 Streaming makes it easier to be choosier, allowing you to pay for the content you want as opposed to paying for hundreds of channels you will never use.

 What would it take to create a community network in Northampton?